ElectricRCAircraftGuy/eRCaGuy_analogReadXXbit/README.md

 Readme Written: 13 May 2014
 Readme Updated: 15 Feb 2015

+##License: GPLv3 or later (ignore whatever the files say; it is GPLv3)
+-I'll correct the license in the files later.

 **Library:** eRCaGuy_NewAnalogRead (a replacement and continuation of eRCaGuy_analogReadXXbit)
 **Version:** 2.1 alpha
 -For additional version history and information, refer to the top of the .h file.